Antelope, Oregon

-Antelope (known as Rajneesh from 1984 to 1986) is a town in rural Wasco County, Oregon, United States.
+Antelope (known as Rajneesh from 1984 to 1986) is a city in rural Wasco County, Oregon, United States.
 Antelope had an estimated population of 47 people in 2012.

-Overview

-Antelope was originally a stage and freight wagon road stop on the old Dalles to Canyon City Trail.
-Howard Maupin came to Antelope in 1863 to operate a horse ranch, becoming the caretaker of the stage station that was established by Henry Wheeler.
-Maupin began raising cattle to provide meat for travelers.
-Nathan Wallace, who is sometimes credited with being Antelope's first postmaster, acquired the Antelope stage station from Maupin in 1870.
-Records indicate the community was considered to have been established in 1872.
-The town was incorporated as the City of Antelope in 1901.
+The city was established in 1872 at a stage and freight wagon road stop on the old Dalles to Canyon City Trail.
+It was incorporated as the City of Antelope in 1901.

 In the early 1980s, hundreds of members of the Rajneesh movement moved in and built a small city in previously unoccupied land they purchased.
 The Rajneeshees effectively took over the government of the city by outnumbering the original residents with new voter registrations.
 On September 18, 1984, a vote was held, and the city was renamed Rajneesh, Oregon.
 By 1985, after several of the Rajneesh movement leaders were discovered to have been involved in criminal behavior (including a mass food poisoning attack and an aborted plot to assassinate a U.S. Attorney), leader Rajneesh left the country as part of a plea deal for federal immigration fraud charges, and the Rajneesh commune collapsed.
 On November 6, 1985, the city voted to revert to the name Antelope.